tiagodavi70/VizGen/chart-generation-service/README.md

 # Chart Generation Service

-Web service to generate charts in image and SVG formats.
+Web service to generate charts in base64 PNG string image and SVG formats.
-It works in the browser over the DOM and in the server over an URL GET format layer.
+It works in the browser over the DOM and in the server with an URL GET format layer.

 ## Usage
 Two modes are available for this module, one in the browser, available with a _script_ tag and one with a NodeJS server.